CasperLabs/client-py/README.md

 The package `casperlabs-client` includes command line interface (CLI) script called `casperlabs_client`.

-Type `casperlabs-client --help` to see short synopsis with a list of available commands
+Type `casperlabs_client --help` to see short synopsis with a list of available commands

 ```